otdavies/otdavies/README.md

 ### Hey, fancy seeing you here.
-May your quest for code be fruitful
+May your quest for code be fruitful.

 *(whisper)* *Checkout Graphite*